starryxy/Front-End/Restaurant Order/README.md

   - The prices for these breakfast choices are based on the prices of the individual food items that compose them.
   - The customer can add any of the food and drink items listed above to a small, regular, or big breakfast order. e.g. a customer may order a regular breakfast and add a coffee and an additional sausage to it.

-- The program displays the available choices in the following way:
-```
-Enter item (q to terminate): small breakfast, regular breakfast, big breakfast, egg, bacon, sausage, hash brown, toast, coffee, tea:
-```
-and the user will type the customer’s choice.
+- The program displays the available choices as shown below, and the user will type the customer’s choice.
 E.g. if the customer wants a big breakfast, the user will type: `big breakfast <enter>`.
 The program will then ask for the `quantity` (how many big breakfasts).
 The program continues to ask for additional menu items by re-displaying the choices.
 When the customer is done ordering, the user enters `q`, the program then displays the pre-tax total, the tax, and the total with tax.
 Other scenarios are possible, in which the customer decides to customize the breakfast order.
+```
+Enter item (q to terminate): small breakfast, regular breakfast, big breakfast, egg, bacon, sausage, hash brown, toast, coffee, tea:
+```

 - The program will compute the total cost of the order with additional taxes of 13%.
 All the costs are to be rounded to the nearest penny, and displayed with a dollar sign and two decimal positions.
 E.g. a total cost of 13.66666 will be displayed as $13.67.